chayan-1906/MF-Stx-Cal-Next.js/README.md

 2. List of all mfLumpsums
 3. Update  Mf Lumpsum functionality: Need to create route - /edit-investment/mutual-fund/lumpsum/{mfLumpsumExternalId}
 4. Update, Delete MFFunds

+### TODOs
+1. Remove Apple SignIn
+2. No. of Installments (Optional Field in MFSIP schema)
+3. Sort ListView by dayOfMonth